 Create an online fundraising page

-If you want to make it easy for colleagues or employees to donate and/or fundraise, go to our Everyday Hero Workplace Fundraising page and click ‘Start Fundraising’ now.
+If you want to make it easy for colleagues or employees to donate and/or fundraise, go to our Fundraise for PetRescue page on Shout and click ‘Start Fundraising’ now.
 It only takes a few minutes to set up your page with your company logo.
 Then you’re ready to share, raise funds and keep your supporters posted on your event with photos.